The Edit By Chase Travel℠

 Searching

-Once you are logged in, you see a search screen to enter your city and dates, similar to most all other hotel booking screens.
+Once you are logged in, a search screen appears to enter your city and dates.
+This is similar to most other hotel booking screens.
 Also, a nice feature, it may have your previous searches below that.

 For this search, I used a Thursday to Saturday night in Seattle.
 Once you search, you may have multiple hotels that come up.
 I focused on the Kimpton Palladian Hotel.
 With a two night minimum, the cheapest I could find was $201 per night with taxes and fees and a total of $524.
 After a $250 credit, my cost would be $274 for two nights.
 But don't forget, we can get this price lower with points.
 More on that later.
 You can also use some filters to narrow down choices.
 One feature I have not seen is being able to sort just by Edit Hotels.
 That being said, they seem to populate first in all my searches.